Skip to content

 return self.variables.get(name)

-def get_last_n_variable_names(self, n: int) -> list[str]:
+def get_last_n_variable_names(self, n: int) -> List[str]:

 """Get the names of the last n created variables."""